Láng Attila D.

 Structure

-The novel is built up in 31 parts so far, of which 30 are published.
+The novel is built up in 31 parts so far.
 Probably, the final size will be 32 parts, so it’s near to be finished.
 However, each part consists about 35 thousand words, averaging, so, the size of a P. G. Wodehouse novel.

 Protagonists